 9. Did you get my paperwork?
 When paperwork is received and processed, you will receive an e-mail at the address provided on the report.
-If you have not received an e-mail within one week of submitting, please resend.
+If you have not received an e-mail within two weeks of submitting, you can follow up.
 If paperwork is handed in, or mailed, to an office other than Poughkeepsie, please allow an extra two weeks for the paperwork to get to Poughkeepsie.

 10. How many girls can work on one project?
 Only one.

 11. What counts as hours?
 Any time when you are working on your project, you can count it as hours.
 Brainstorming, finding an advisor, and speaking with your mentor all count as hours.
 Up to 25% of your hours can come from fundraising.
-At least 20% of your hours should come from leadership and working with others.
+At least 20% of your hours should come from leadership (working in-person with others).
 Helping another girl in your troop with her project does not count as hours.

 12. What are the deadlines?
 The project must be completed - including having the paperwork finished signed and turned into council, by September 30th after you graduate.
 If you wish to attend the yearly March Gold Ceremony, final paperwork must be in by January 1st of that year.
 There is no deadline for project proposals.

-14. Is it mandatory to attend a Going for the Gold training?
+15. Is it mandatory to attend a Going for the Gold training?
 No, the training is not mandatory, but it is highly recommended.
 Girls tend to make a lot less mistakes and have a much easier time with their project when they attend training.
 16. Can girls begin working on their awards the summer after they bridge (transition) from Cadettes to Seniors?Yes.
 Girls can begin to earn the awards over the summer after they complete the pre-requisites.

-16. What does it mean by “Take Action” project?
-A take action project in Girl Scouting offers a sustainable solution to a community issue or problem while addressing the root cause of the issue (i.e. an on-going intergenerational program at a nursing home, a sustainable community garden, or a lasting tutoring program).
-Girls can develop sustainable take action projects by educating or informing others about their project and/or by partnering with local organizations or schools to ensure the project lasts after the girl’s involvement ends.
+17. What does it mean by “Take Action” project?
+A take action project in Girl Scouting offers a unique and sustainable solution to a community issue or problem while addressing the root cause of the issue (i.e. an on-going intergenerational program at a nursing home, a sustainable community garden, or a lasting tutoring program).